I’ll say it:

 Your personal brand is simply what you put out for the rest of the world to see and how that is perceived by people.

-When attempting to build a personal brand, remember that you live and die by other’s perception of you.
+When you build a personal brand, remember that you live and die by other people’s perception of you.

-It’s better to exert some control over it than have it be left to chance.
+It’s better to exert some control over how to appear to others than have it be left to chance.
 Of course, that doesn’t mean you should make yourself appear “perfect” or project a false version of yourself.

 How to build a personal brand